Double Click to Edit Text in ReactJS

 ElementMaker

-component that uses React’srender()
+component that returns the<span>

-element. - We used the ternary operator to specify the
+element we want React to render to the browser. - We used the ternary operator to specify the

 <span>